 Sustainable yoga is a practice philosophy - one that places consistent movement above curated gear, and longevity above novelty.
 It's bigger than buying a mat made from natural rubber.

-The yoga industry is a serious commercial enterprise.
+The yoga industry, meanwhile, would very much like to sell you things.
 Marketing language like "eco-friendly" and "green" is everywhere, and those words aren't always backed by anything concrete.
-Vague environmental claims are common enough that the U.S. Federal Trade Commission has issued formal guidance — the Green Guides — specifically to address them.
+Vague environmental claims are common enough that the U.S. Federal Trade Commission has issued formal guidance - the Green Guides - specifically to address them.
 When a brand tells you its leggings are sustainable, that claim deserves scrutiny.

-The most honest version of sustainable yoga: use what you already own, practice regularly, and buy only when something genuinely wears out.
+The honest version is plainer than the marketing.
+Use what you already own.
+Practice.
+Buy only when something genuinely wears out.

 The Real Barriers to a Consistent Practice (It's Not Your Gear)

-What actually stops people from practicing is time, inconsistency, and motivation — not equipment.
+What actually stops people from practicing isn't equipment.
+It's time.
+It's motivation.
+It's the week getting away from you.
 Think about the last time you skipped a session.
 Was it because you didn't have a cork block?
 Almost certainly not.

 What does help is keeping your sessions short and realistic.
-A practice you actually complete is worth more than a longer one you keep rescheduling.
-Twenty to thirty minutes, a few days a week, is a format most people can genuinely sustain — and it requires nothing you don't already have.
+A practice you actually finish beats the longer one you keep rescheduling.
+Twenty to thirty minutes, a few days a week - most people can actually keep that up, and it needs nothing you don't already have.

 Building a Minimal Practice That Works